zachbroad/zachbroad/src/pages/checklist/index.md

 - Facebook
 - Twitter
 - YouTube
+- Pinterest
+- LinkedIn

+While you don't need to be active on every social network, it's important to figure out what the best ones are for your business.

 ## Local directories

 Local listings such as the following are not only important for your business, but also your website.
 Adding your website to multiple local directories such as Yelp! will also help your website rank for search terms such as _"barbershops near me"_.

 - Yelp!
 - Google MyBusiness